Timinator2000/techio-algo-x/20 - solver translations/04 - php.md

 1. Each value must appear exactly once in every column.
 1. Each value must appear exactly once in every 3×3 box.

-To represent these constraints, I define four separate classes — each corresponding to one of the above requirements — all inheriting from a generic `Requirement` base class.
+To represent these constraints, I define four separate classes — each corresponding to one of the above requirements — all inheriting from the generic `Requirement` base class.

 Each subclass assigns a string to the inherited `hash` attribute.
 The string format is intentionally designed to resemble the tuple representations used in my Python-based implementation, preserving clarity and structure.